Class GlopParameters

 hasObjectiveUpperLimit

-public boolean hasObjectiveUpperLimit()optional double objective_upper_limit = 41 [default = inf];
+public boolean hasObjectiveUpperLimit()optional double objective_upper_limit = 41 [default = inf];- Specified by:

 - Whether the objectiveUpperLimit field is set.